Marshfield's Martin takes Coast Classic title, Crater claims team trophy

 “He’s up there with everybody else in the state,” said Marshfield head coach Tyler Strenke.
 “He’s one of the best kids in the state and every time he wrestles a match we’re expecting him to behave like he’s one of the best kids in the state and I think he showed that today.”

 Last year Martin defeated Miller at the Coast Classic in the 152-pound division.
-Trying to get a sense of this year’s match, it was a stalemate early in the match.
+Trying to get a sense of this year’s match, it was a stalemate early.

 “I was trying to feel it out a bit.
 He’s a pretty accomplished kid, he’s pretty good.
 Being in the finals of this, everybody is good,” said Martin.
 “I wrestled him last year in the quarterfinals here and it was really tight until I finally got a pin there.
 But before that, it was just mostly feeling it out.”